MdSajid1044/SMC-Alzheimer-s-Disease/README.md

 ## Datasets
 -----------
-The datasets and details of the datasets are given in the dataset repository.
+The Significant Memory Concern (SMC) datasets and their details are available in the dataset repository.

 ## Running the codes
 --------------------
-As a demo for the detailed experimental setup, we have included the deatiled code of the RVFL (RNN Model) and pin-GTSVM (HbC) models.
+As a demo of the detailed experimental setup, we have included the code for the RVFL (RNN Model) and pin-GTSVM (HbC) models.
-The final results can be inferred from `Model_main.m`, where Model refers to the name of the particular model.
+The final results can be inferred from `Model_main.m`, where `Model` refers to the specific model.

 ## Hyperparameters
 ------------------
-The hyperparameter setting is reported in Tables 2 and 3 of the paper, and the best hyperparameters are reported in Tables 6 and 10 of the paper.
+The hyperparameter settings are reported in Tables 2 and 3 of the paper, and the best hyperparameters are reported in Tables 6 and 10.

 ## Note
 -------
 1. The codes have been cleaned for better readability.
 For the detailed experimental setup, please follow the paper.
 We have re-run and checked the codes only in a few datasets, so if you find any bugs or issues, please write to M. Sajid (phd2101241003@iiti.ac.in).
-2. Some parts of the codes have been taken from the original papers of their respective models.
-If you have any conceptual queries, kindly refer to the original paper of the model.
+2. Some parts of the code have been taken from the original papers of their respective models.
+If you have any conceptual queries, kindly refer to
-3. The source codes of the algorithms and datasets are available at the GitHub repository https://github.com/mtanveer1/SMC.
+The original paper of the model.

-24-Apr-2024
+06-Feb-2026